rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ### Build Requirements

 `The source code must build into a shared library and must be named as `libRCECHal.so`.
+The build mechanism must be independent of Yocto.

 ### Variability Management